Is St. Patrick's Day celebrated in Ireland just like it is in the United States?

 Family get-togethers are very important on this special day.
 Many families gather for a special meal.
 But rest assured there is no corned beef and cabbage on the menu.
 The Irish equivalent is bacon and cabbage, but this is seldom served on a feast day, since it is viewed as an everyday, workday meal.

 Instead my family celebrates with a lovely ham, or a roast chicken or roast pork.
-Sometimes we serve roast lamb, but if St. Patrick’s Day falls close to Easter, like it does this year, my mom saves the lamb for Easter instead.
+Sometimes we serve roast lamb, but if St. Patrick's Day falls close to Easter, like it does this year, my mom saves the lamb for Easter instead.
+You can read all about what the Irish eat on Saint Patrick's Day in this blog post.

 And since St. Patrick's Day is always bang smack in the middle of Lent and sometimes falls on Friday, we don't feel obligated to serve fish.
 Once again we willingly accept our dispensation from the bishop, cardinal or St. Patrick himself.